HotPatcher: A open source UE resource hot patching tool

 Patch Settings

-The current project’s version of the Metadata directory will be copied to the Release/Patch directory (BackupMetadatas), facilitating the management of DevelopmentAssetRegistry.bin and Shader bytecode for asset auditing and Shader Patch.
+The current version of the project’s Metadata directory will be copied to the Release/Patch directory (BackupMetadatas), making it easier to manage DevelopmentAssetRegistry.bin and Shaderbytecode, which can be used for asset auditing across versions as well as in the Shader Patch.

 2021.02.23 Update